-Dr Jeremy Lewis is a Consultant Physiotherapist and Professor of Musculoskeletal Research.
+Jeremy Lewis is a Consultant Physiotherapist and Professor of Musculoskeletal Research.
 He was born in New Zealand and trained in Australian.
-He is an adjunct Professor of Musculoskeletal Research at the University of Hertfordshire, UK.
-He has been awarded a Fellowship of the Chartered Society of Physiotherapy and has been acknowledged as an eminent clinician in his profession (UK DoH [Department of Health] National AHP Clinical Expert Database).
+He works in the UK National Health Service.
+He is Professor of Musculoskeletal Research at the University of Hertfordshire, UK.
+He has been awarded a Fellowship of the Chartered Society of Physiotherapy, and has been acknowledged as an eminent clinician in his profession (UK DoH [Department of Health] National AHP Clinical Expert Database).
 He assesses and treats patients with complex shoulder problems.

 Jeremy has also trained as a sonographer and performs ultrasound guided shoulder injections, as part of the rehabilitation process if required and appropriate.
 He has also completed an MSc (Musculoskeletal Physiotherapy), and Postgraduate Diplomas in Sports Physiotherapy, and in Biomechanics, as well as MSc modules in injection therapy for soft tissues and joints.
 He also has a Postgraduate Certificate in Diagnostic Imaging (Ultrasound) (University of Leeds, UK).
 He has also qualified as an Independent (non-medical) Prescriber.